dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/4_settings_01_credentials.md

 ## When using your own credentials

-Provide your files to the Copilot by using these settings:
+Provide your files to the add-on by using these settings:

 <table style="margin-bottom: 40px;">
   <tr>